Downlink/test/Readme.md

     });

     // capture 'random' data using an event-based method
-    // data value will be pushed from the remote device if 'random' data value changes
+    // the remote device will scan/poll the data every 5 secs (default) for any value changes
-    // the remote device will scan/poll the data every 5 secs for any value changes device.watch('random', function(err, value){
+    // if the value changes, it will be pushed/sent to the client device.watch('random', function(err, value){
         if(err) return console.error('watch random error:', err.message);
         console.log('watch random value', value); // 81, 68, 115 ...